 - One person can infect roughly 1.4 to 4.9 people, per Kerkhove.

 - The airborne droplets of the virus don't appear to last in the air as long as measles.

 What we don't know: Scientists hope to find out if people without symptoms can transmit the virus, as this would likely tighten restrictions and increase the need for more diagnostics.
 WHO is investigating reports of this type of transmission happening.

 - Fauci points out it's too early to determine the severity of illness until more data is provided.
 We don't yet know how deadly this virus will be.

 Meanwhile, Tedros said 22 nations now have some type of travel restrictions imposed on people who had been in China, which has "little public health benefit."
 China's delegate said those nations should "stay clear of these criminal actions and stigmatization."

-Editor's note: This piece will be updated as new information is gathered.
+Editor's note: This piece was updated with new information.